anuragvohraec/task-them/README.md

 3. To build index.js, run : `npx rollup -c rollup.config.js` , let it give all errors

 ## versions
+### "version": "7.0.0"
+1. Remove web workers as the task them can be added in a web-worker on gui side

 ### "version": "5.0.6"
 1. Manager.clearTaskThem function added to clear taskthem completely